tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 * Automatic write retry

 A failed BLE write may still have reached the device, so check the physical result before retrying.

-## Current Version

-**v1.4.1**

-Version 1.4.1 includes all physically tested device support from v1.3.0 together with the additional device profiles introduced in v1.4.0.

-The additional v1.4.x device profiles are based on publicly available open-source protocol information and have passed the project's automated protocol and safety tests, but have not been physically tested by me on all corresponding hardware.

-If you only want support for devices that I have personally tested on real hardware, **v1.3.0 remains the recommended stable release**.

 ## Why Use Local Controller for Chihiros Devices?